-The 6 Worst Ingredients You Can Add To Your Coffee
+The Worst Ingredients You Can Add to Your Coffee

-If you want to add some flavor, try to add a few drops of vanilla, mint or another dried fruit extract.
+If you want to add some flavor, then try adding a few drops of vanilla, mint or a dried fruit extract.

-Zero-calorie sweeteners help avoid drinking coffee loaded with sugar.
+Zero-calorie sweeteners help avoid drinking coffee full of sugar.
 The problem?
 These are sugar derivatives that also alter your metabolism.

 Stevia leaf extract is the healthiest option for sweetening coffee.
-It doesn’t contain sucralose (like Splenda), with is claimed to be healthy but actually isn’t.
+It doesn’t contain sucralose (like Splenda), which is supposedly safe to eat, but actually, it isn’t.

-A little sugar daily won’t do any harm, but if you drink several cups of coffee a day, you should know that these empty calories build up in your body.
+A little sugar daily won’t do any harm, but if you drink several cups of coffee with it a day, you should know that these empty calories build up in your body.

 If you can choose, always go for brown sugar, which is healthier, or include natural spices like cinnamon.
 This spice can help reduce spikes in blood sugar and avoid cravings.

 This ingredient isn’t necessarily bad, but it has been demonstrated that milk products with their natural fat can be better.